aaronjameslang/proofr/README.md

 Should work on most *nixes, including GNU/Linux, Mac OSX, and [Windows Subsystem for Linux](https://msdn.microsoft.com/en-gb/commandline/wsl/install_guide)

-If you are unsure of compatibilty with your system, run `test.sh` or `make`.
+If you are unsure of compatibilty with your system, run `make`.
 If your system is incompatible, please open an issue.

 ## Contribution